JMorris1575/BAA-2017/docs/introduction.rst

 Introduction
 ============

-**These help pages need help!
+**These help pages need help quite badly!
 They are not up to date.
 I will fix them when I can.**

 .. |target| image:: ../src/images/icons/Target.png
     :width: 20